Tunde Jegede The Kora Master

 Music And Career

-Tunde Jegede as a young man exhibits his genius bright and early when he worked with his mother to author a book in 1987.
+Tunde Jegede as a young man exhibits his genius brightly and early when he worked with his mother to author a book in 1987.
 The title of the book is ‘Silenced Voice: Hidden Music of the Kora’.
 The book tells a story about the Kora and also analyses how the Western music establishment takes advantage of it.
 The content of the book is an extensive work of erudition.
 However, it caused serious disagreement because it deals with themes that many refused to talk about.
 It was a huge surprise to see it coming from a 15-year-old instrumentalist.

 At the same age of 15, Tunde Jegede was influenced by the development of Jazz music in London around that time.
 Also, he was inspired by other talented musicians like Courtney Pine and Wynton Marsalis that came around at the same time.
 Tunde Jegede jump into Jazz music and started to use cello to play picked bass in his school jazz trio.
 This paved way for him to explore the music of jazz musicians like John Coltrane, Miles Davis, and so on.